wxwx1993/wildfire_mitigation/README.md

 <b>Acknowledgments</b><br>

-We appreciate the work of Henry Zhu and Sitong Pan for preparing and processing the data set used for anaylsis.
+We thank Sitong Pan and Henry Zhu for data collection and processing.
+We are also grateful to Clarke Knight for sharing data with us, including refined USFS and CAL
+519 FIRE’s forest management datasets.